-Each stage forms keys out of headers, looks up the keys in a match-action table, and performs actions.
-To start with, a key extractor in the stage forms a key by combining together the headers in a module-specific manner.
-The keys are then concatenated with the module ID and looked up in a match-action table, whose space is partitioned across different modules.
-If the key matches against a match-action pair in the table, the lookup result is used to index an action table.
 Similar to the match-action table, the action table is also partitioned across modules.
 Each action in the table identifies opcodes, operands, and immediate constants for a very-large instruction word (VLIW), controlling many parallel arithmetic and logic units (ALUs).
 The VLIW instruction consumes the current PHV to produce a new PHV as input for the next stage.
-The action can modify persistent pipeline state, stored in stateful memory.
-Stateful memory is indexed by a physical address that is computed from a virtual address (local to each module) using a page table, which stores the offset and range of each module's slice of stateful memory.
+The table's action can modify persistent pipeline state, stored in stateful memory.
+Stateful memory is indexed by a physical address that is computed from a local address, obtained from a module's packets.
+This computation is done by a segment table, which stores the offset and range of each module's slice of stateful memory.
 We now detail the main components of our design.

 \Para{Parser.} The \sysname parser is driven by a table lookup process similar to the RMT parser~\cite{rmt, gibb_parsing}.
-The module ID is extracted from the VLAN ID in each packet prior to parsing the rest of the packet.
-This module ID is then used as an index into the table that determines how to parse the rest of the packet.
-Each table entry corresponds to multiple parsing actions for a module, one action per extracted container.
-Each parsing action specifies (1) \textit{bytes from head}, indicating where in the packet the parser should extract a particular header, (2) \textit{container type} (e.g., 4-byte container, etc.), indicating how many bytes we should extract; (3) \textit{container index}, indicating where in the PHV we should put the extracted fields into.
-The parser also sets aside space in the PHV for metadata that is automatically created by the pipeline (e.g., time of enqueue into switch output queues and queueing delay after dequeue) and for temporary variables used for computation.
+Specifically, whenever a new packet comes in, the module ID is extracted from its VLAN ID prior to parsing the rest of the packet.
+This module ID is then used as an index into the table that determines how to parse the rest of the packet (Figure~\ref{fig:parser}).
+Each table entry corresponds to multiple parsing actions for a module---one action per extracted PHV container.
+Each parsing action specifies (1) \textit{bytes from head}, indicating where in the packet the parser should extract a particular header, (2) \textit{container type} (e.g., 4-byte container, etc.), indicating how many bytes we should extract; (3) \textit{container index}, indicating where in the PHV we should put the extracted header into.
+The parser also sets aside space in the PHV for metadata that is automatically created by the pipeline (e.g., time of enqueue into switch output queues and queueing delay after dequeue) and for temporary packet headers used for computation.